owaspcornucopia/llm-companion-scenario-java/README.md

 docker compose up --build --scale app=3
 ```

+## Safety boundary

+Run this project only with synthetic transactions in an isolated emulator.
+Do not
+connect it to a real bank, real credentials, or a production model.
+The
+comments are intentionally blunt and overconfident to help you, who are not
+reading every line of code, understand why each insecure choice exists.

 ## License

 This work is a derivative of OWASP Cornucopia, used under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 This derivative work is also published under the same CC BY-SA 4.0 license.